 Different Types of Medical Marijuana Plants

-There are different types of medical marijuana plants.
-Many states now use medical cannabis and cannabidiol CBD for medical conditions.
+There are different types of medical marijuana plants with designer hybrids and strains used to treat certain conditions.
+This stems from the legal use of medical cannabis and cannabidiol CBD.
 There are now 32 states in the United States with legal use.
 Each of these states has established a board that approves the medical conditions that can be treated with cannabis products.
-If you have a debilitating medical condition that is listed in your state, you would need to obtain a medical marijuana card before you can have access to one of the different types of medical marijuana strains.
+The National Institute on Drug Abuse researches specific marijuana varieties, strains, and chemotypes.
+If you have a debilitating medical condition that is listed in your state, you would need to obtain a medical marijuana card before you can access any of the different strains.

 Indica vs Sativa

 Cannabis sativa and Cannabis indica are the most popular varieties of medical cannabis.
-These two varieties are responsible for most of the strains of medical marijuana you’ll see in your local dispensary.
-Asides differences in physical characteristics, indica vs sativa also differ in their cannabinoid profiles.
-These differences are ultimately reflected in their therapeutic activities.
-Much of today’s medical marijuana market is dominated by hybrids of indica vs sativa.
+These two varieties are responsible for most of the marijuana strains you’ll see in your local dispensary.
+Asides from differences in physical characteristics, Indica vs Sativa also differ in their cannabinoid profiles.
+These differences are ultimately reflected in their therapeutic activities and psychoactive effects.
+Much of today’s medical marijuana market is dominated by hybrids of Indica vs Sativa.
 By crossbreeding these two varieties, the breeder can create strains that would combine the different characteristics of both to give users excellent therapeutic options.

 The Pure Cannabis Sativa